An-Answer-tree/AVD2/README.md

 python realesrgan_utils.py
 ```

-# Download Pretrained Open-Sora model for Video Generation
+# Download Our Fine-tuned Open-Sora 1.2 model for Video Generation
-You can download the [checkpoint](https://huggingface.co/datasets/secsecret/EMM-AU/tree/main) in our HuggingFace.
+You can download the [pretrained_model_for_video_generation](https://huggingface.co/datasets/secsecret/EMM-AU/tree/main) in our HuggingFace.

 # Visualization
 ## This is the example of the accident frames of our EMMAU dataset: